-Overlanding has grown in popularity in recent years as more people come terms with the idea of embracing the journey rather than racing towards the destination.
+Overlanding has grown in popularity in recent years as more people come to terms with the idea of embracing the journey rather than racing towards the destination.
 A true overlanding excursion will take you off-road and into the backcountry on a vehicular journey that will see you camping under the stars and exploring trails and distant roads.

 An overlanding trip does require a vehicle capable of at least light off-roading capabilities.
-Unlike a more traditional camping trip, this allows you to live out of that vehicle, carrying everything you need with you as wander.
+Unlike a more traditional camping trip, this allows you to live out of that vehicle, carrying everything you need as you wander.
 That includes bringing some extra amenities—such as a cooler full of fresh food and drinks—and comfortable sleeping accommodations, like a rooftop tent, camping chairs, and modern tech gear.
 You can even pop in and out of nearby towns to pick up fresh provisions, allowing you to extend the journey as long as you like.

 The Classic Road Trip

 Some of the best road trips center around visits to America’s national parks or touring entire sections of a single country.
 Options include driving California’s Pacific Coast Highway, cruising Italy’s Amalfi Coast, or even crossing the Andes on South America’s Trans-Andean Highway.
-Bonus points if you do your road trip by motorcycle.
+Bonus points if you make your road trip by motorcycle.

 Two-Wheeled Adventures are Just as Enticing

 If hiking a trail or spending your days in a motorized vehicle aren’t your thing, consider a long-distance bike journey instead.
-Hit the road—or trail—on your bike and you’ll find a smilier sense of freedom and satisfaction, with some incredible possibilities for a cycling adventure that will be physically demanding, yet oh-so satisfying.
+Hit the road—or trail—on your bike, and you’ll find a smilier sense of freedom and satisfaction, with some incredible possibilities for a cycling adventure that will be physically demanding yet oh-so-satisfying.

-If mountain biking is your think, why not ride the entire length of the Great Divide Mountain Bike Route—a 2696-mile (4339-km) trail that follows the Continental Divide from the US-Canadian border in the north to the Mexican border in the south.
-Other options include New Zealand’s epic Mount Taranacki Circuit (77 miles/123 km) and the Alpine Panorama Route (300 miles/483 km) in Switzerland.
+If mountain biking is your thing, why not ride the entire length of the Great Divide Mountain Bike Route—a 2696-mile (4339-km) trail that follows the Continental Divide from the US-Canadian border in the north to the Mexican border in the south.
+Other options include New Zealand’s epic Mount Taranaki Circuit (77 miles/123 km) and the Alpine Panorama Route (300 miles/483 km) in Switzerland.
 Better yet, make up your own route as you go, simply by getting on your bike and going for a ride.